Contact rights of grandparents

 Our Managing partner, Elspeth Thomson spoke on the subject recently on the BBC 2 Jeremy Vine show:

-The mediation process, as an alternative to asking the Court’s permission to make an application, can often open up a dialogue for grandparents who are not having contact with their grandchildren.
+The family mediation process including child custody mediation, as an alternative to asking the Court’s permission to make an application, can often open up a dialogue for grandparents who are not having contact with their grandchildren.
 Call Louise Law on 0191 243 8163 if you would like to understand if mediation could be suitable for you.